Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the extent of oil and gas production in your jurisdiction?

-In 2016 a total of 231 million standard cubic metres oil equivalent of marketable petroleum was produced from petroleum deposits under Norwegian jurisdiction, continuing a rise in production for the third year in a row (see the Petroleum Directorate's webpage on oil equivalent: www.norskpetroleum.no/en/calculator/about-energy-calculator/).
+In 2017 a total of 238.6 million standard cubic metres oil equivalents (Sm3oe) of marketable petroleum was produced from petroleum deposits under Norwegian jurisdiction, continuing a rise in production for the fourth year in a row (see the Norwegian Petroleum Directorate's webpage on oil equivalents).

-Oil and liquids production in Norway rose in 2016 to approx. 116 million standard cubic metres due to new production coming on stream and continued high production regularity.
+Oil and liquids production in Norway in 2017 was approximately 114.3 million Sm3oe, with a continued high production regularity.

 How does domestic energy consumption break down with respect to oil and gas, as well as imports and exports?

 Norway has been a petroleum producer and net exporter since the beginning of the 1970s, with its total annual production peaking in 2004 at 264 million Sm3oe.

 Of crude oil and liquids produced and exported in 2017 (114.3 million Sm3oe):

-- 70 million standard cubic metres of crude oil was delivered directly to customers in Europe;
+- 70 million Sm3oe of crude oil was delivered directly to customers in Europe;

 - 19 million Sm3oe of crude oil was delivered to onshore facilities in Norway for refining and production of petroleum products, mainly for export;

 Of natural gas produced in 2017 (124 million Sm3oe), Norway exported 120 million Sm3oe.

 In the same period, Norway imported:

 Norway has been a substantial producer of hydroelectric power for more than a century.
-In 2016 it produced 149 terawatt hours of power, of which 96.3% was generated from hydropower and 1.4% from windpower.
+In 2016 Norway produced 149 terawatt hours of power, of which 96.3% was generated from hydropower and 1.4% from wind power.
 The high internal production and moderate electricity production costs are primary reasons for Norway's low internal consumption of natural gas.

 What are the current trends and future prospects for oil and gas supply and demand in your jurisdiction, and what policies has the government adopted to address these?

 The remaining petroleum reserves on the Norwegian continental shelf, as estimated by the Norwegian Petroleum Directorate (in million Sm3oe) at the end of 2017 can be broken down as follows:

 Natural gas liquids